Nancy L. Sin, PhD

 Armina is a 4th year psychology student and a research assistant in health psychology labs.
 Her research interests focus on the effects of daily experiences on long-term social relationships and health.
 She is particularly interested in the associations between stressful events and sleep.
 Armina is actively involved in the community-based work and is working with children and with older adults in rehabilitation.
 She hopes to pursue a career in public health, with the intention of applying findings from psychology to the areas of health and social well-being.

 Holy is a 4th year undergraduate student studying Kinesiology and Psychology.
 She is very keen about Health Psychology and is particularly interested in the impact of stress on health, and how healthy behaviours can attenuate this effect, such as by reducing inflammation levels.
 Holy hopes to further pursue her studies at the graduate level and to promote mental well-being as an important health determinant.

-Kevin Chi (Directed Studies)
+Kevin Chi (Directed Studies & Lab Manager)

 Kevin recently graduated from UBC with a BA in Psychology and minor in Education.
 His research interests focus on understanding the biological and behavioural mechanisms linking everyday social interactions to health and well-being in old age.
 Kevin has received over a dozen awards and scholarships, including the UBC Quinn Research Assistantship Award to support his independent project on age differences in the associations between daily prosocial activities and health.

 Life after UPLIFT (2022): Kevin is a PhD student in psychology at Stanford University.

 Kiana is a research assistant who recently earned her BA in Psychology from UBC.
 She is interested in Health Psychology and is particularly intrigued by how social interactions and mental health can influence overall physical well-being such as acute and chronic illness.
 Outside of the lab, Kiana is actively involved in community work, and she is pursuing further training in the field of Counselling Psychology.